 As we come to the end of yet, another year, it is always important to reflect on the year that is ending.
 In our own reflecting, we were thinking of ways to help our clients more after their services have ended and presumably, our time with them as well.

 We came up with the following checklist that we will be sending to our clients but wanted to share with anyone who may have gotten divorced this year, or in a previous year and wants to ensure that they’ve done everything correctly.
-As you go through the checklist below, please keep in mind there are things that won’t apply to everyone, but if there is any doubt as to whether it applies to you, please feel free to give us a call.
+As you go through the checklist below, please keep in mind there are things that won’t apply to everyone, but if there is any doubt as to whether it applies to you, please feel free to contact us.
 We are happy to look over your case, and if you need assistance with any of the below, we have some wonderful referrals we’d be happy to share with you.

 Significant dates to remember & calendar